Installing Microsoft SSRS

 Configuration of SQL Reporting Services

-From the security page, click on New Role Assignment or Add group or user.
+- On the Security page, click Add group or user.